Last Updated on Samuel Franklinby

 - Perks were included in one of the original game updates but received a significant rework in update 28 (January 2020).
 This was so significant that it renders any perk guide made before this date inaccurate.

 - Perks are account wide bonuses and once unlocked are available to all your classes.
 Perks function on a prerequisite system requiring a certain number of perks in the previous perk tier to be unlocked before moving to the next tier.

 - If you’re wondering how many perks can you have in Deep Rock Galactic this is shown on the character equipment screen.
-Players start with 1 active (blue) and 1 passive (red) skill and can eventually equip up to 2 active perks and 3 passive perks though progression.
+Players start with 1 active (blue) and 1 passive (red) skill and can eventually equip up to 2 active perks and 3 passive perks though level progression.

 - The second active perk slot requires you to promote that particular class while the passive perks are unlocked from the 4th and 9th perk tier.

-- It is possible to unlock all perks in Deep Rock Galactic with enough time invested across all the game classes, note that there is currently no method to reset perk point spent though.
+- It is possible to unlock all perks in Deep Rock Galactic with enough time invested across all the game classes, note that there is currently no method to reset perk points spent though.